IBM/dbb-zappbuild/build-conf/README.md

-reportExternalImpacts | Flag to indicate if an *impactBuild* should analyze and report external impacted files in other collections ***Can be overridden by build.groovy option -re, --reportExternalImpacts*** reportExternalImpactsAnalysisDepths | Configuration of the analysis depths when performing impact analysis for external impacts (simple|deep) *** Can be overridden by application-conf *** reportExternalImpactsAnalysisFileFilter | Comma-separated list of pathMatcher filters to limit the analysis of external impacts to a subset of the changed files *** Can be overridden by application-conf *** reportExternalImpactsCollectionPatterns | comma-separated list of regex patterns of DBB collection names for which external impacts should be documented *** Can be overridden by application-conf ***
+reportExternalImpacts | Flag to indicate if an *impactBuild* should analyze and report external impacted files in other collections ***Can be overridden by build.groovy option -re, --reportExternalImpacts*** reportExternalImpactsAnalysisDepths | Configuration of the analysis depths when performing impact analysis for external impacts (simple|deep) *** Can be overridden by application-conf *** reportExternalImpactsAnalysisFileFilter | Comma-separated list of pathMatcher filters to limit the analysis of external impacts to a subset of the changed files *** Can be overridden by application-conf *** reportExternalImpactsCollectionPatterns | Comma-separated list of regex patterns of DBB collection names for which external impacts should be documented *** Can be overridden by application-conf ***

 ### Assembler.properties
 Build properties used by zAppBuild/language/Assembler.groovy